 After you let someone go, if you spend all your time waiting for them to return, you’re totally ruining your life.
 Pining over a lost lover will worsen your heartbreak and you’ll never really be able to move on and find happiness.

 Your lover may meet someone new, and even start a new relationship and be happy.
-But you’ll end up being the broken hearted loser who’s doing nothing but waiting patiently and sadly for your *true love* to return.
-[Read: 10 awesome things you should do after a break up]
+But you’ll end up being the broken hearted loser who’s doing nothing but waiting patiently and sadly for your *true love* to hopefully return.

 Some of us get a sick sense of satisfaction by inflicting pain upon ourselves, especially in love.
 When we feel like we’re losing the one we love, instead of trying harder to make the relationship work, we go into a shell and accept failure even when we don’t want to.
 We feel good about it though, because the whole episode makes us feel like martyrs.
 We sacrificed our happiness just to see someone else happy.
 You feel like a saint because you’ve performed such a noble gesture.
 But guess what, your partner will never see that.
 Your lover will just think you were too lazy to try and pursue them.

 If you’re a true romantic and you think that your lover’s truly the one for you, don’t leave things to chance and hope that things will work out.
 Nothing works out until you work towards achieving it.
-[Read: Top 20 reasons for divorce that couples overlook]
+[Read: Martyr complex – How to recognize the signs of a martyr in you]

 Sometimes, you may let go of the one you love.
-But you may do it not out of love but because of the huge ego that swells around you.
+But you may do it not out of love, but because of the huge ego that swells around you.
 If both of you don’t want to make the first move to make up, perhaps neither of you are really in love with each other.
-[Read: How to let go of a relationship that's bad for you]

-#4 Your partner’s constantly walking away from your life and coming back blowing hot and cold.
-[Read: How to fall out of love when you see no future together]
+4. Your partner’s constantly walking away from your life and coming back blowing hot and cold.

 Walking away without giving it your all is a coward’s way out.
 If you aren’t in love, of course, you don’t have to hold on to your partner.
 But if you truly do love them, then try to win them back by recreating those moments of happy love both of you experienced at the start of the relationship.